-Many Australian’s today are giving themselves a pat on the back for our gun laws on social media since US President Barrack Obama came out and stated that Australia has got our gun laws right as reported here in The Sydney Morning Herald:
+Many Australian’s today are giving themselves a pat on the back for Australia’s gun laws on social media.
+US President Barrack Obama came out and stated that Australia has got it’s gun laws right as reported here in The Sydney Morning Herald:

 The problem is that his view on the issue is far too simplified and does not take into account the finer points.
 Continue reading Obama’s Desire For Australia’s Gun Laws Will Not Solve the USA’s Problem.

 The CSIRO have just released an abstract of a peer reviewed study that is to be published in the scientific journal Wildife Research.